amar47shah/crackin/doc/mistakes.md

 - forgot comma in syntax for `fail`: `fail error_class, message`
 - did not catch out-of-bounds when deleting highest index + 1
 - did not handle case when list empty

+17/10/14 - Structure::LinkedList#pop
+- did not handle case when list empty